RPC methods

 and rpcMethodNames

-in the module configuration (within your nuxt.config.ts
+in the Nuxt configuration ( nuxt.config.ts

 defines the directory from where the method functions will be imported, and rpcMethodNames